Larry Rubin: Mexico - US relations

 Rubin was awarded the Chamber's commerce award on six occasions for his contributions to the overall commercial relationship between Mexico and the US.

-Presently, Rubin is the President and chairman of the Board of The American Society of Mexico, a non-profit organization that was founded in 1942, aims to promote U.S. traditions and heritage in Mexico.
-He also represents the US Republican Party in Mexico.
+Presently, Rubin is the President and chairman of the Board of The American Society of Mexico, a non-profit organization that was founded in 1942, by then U.S. Ambassador to Mexico, and aims to promote U.S. business interests, traditions, American social work (NGOs) and heritage in Mexico.
+He also has represented the US Republican Party in Mexico.
 Following Donald Trump's victory in the 2016 US Presidential Election, Rubin urged the Mexican government to strengthen diplomatic relations with the US during Donald Trump's presidency.
 In November he organized the largest apolitical election night in Mexico, with thousands of people in attendance and hundreds of news outlets present.

 Since 2006, Rubin has advocated for reform of immigration in the United States.

-In 2007, Rubin made public a survey of the Mexican public, which concluded that Mexico was one of the top nations for breach of copyright and trademark.
-He said that U.S. business was being hurt by the lack of enforcement in Mexico of intellectual property rights (IPR).
+In 2007, Rubin had a professional survey done of the Mexican public, which concluded that Mexico was one of the top nations for breach of copyright and trademark.
+He commented that U.S. business was being hurt by the lack of enforcement in Mexico of intellectual property rights (IPR).

 Energy reform

-As President of the American Society, Rubin argued for energy reform in Mexico, saying that oil prices would raise and thousands of jobs were threatened.
+As President of The American Society of Mexico, Rubin argued for energy reform in Mexico, saying that oil prices would raise and thousands of jobs were threatened.
 Working together with a number of energy companies from the U.S. he was able to give specific recommendations to government.
 Energy reform was thus enacted in Mexico, benefiting many U.S. businesses.

 U.S. Republican Party

 Rubin worked on the George W. Bush 2004 presidential campaign as president of the Republicans Abroad chapter of Mexico.
 He was asked to promote Bush to the American expatriates living in Mexico at the time.

 Rubin continued working in other campaigns.
 He was part of the visit by candidate Sen. John McCain to Mexico in 2008 and promoted the vote for Gov. Mitt Romney in 2012.

-Despite having opposed Trump's candidacy in 2016, Rubin was often brought up as a potential pick for the role of Ambassador of the United States to Mexico.
+Rubin was often brought up as a potential pick for the role of Ambassador of the United States to Mexico.
 Christopher Landau was later chosen for the position, replacing Roberta S. Jacobson.